-FORMULA: Funding will be allotted based on the amounts for each authorized public school units as ratified in SL 2021-180 Section 7.70(b).
-For replacement public school units, the allotment amount is determined based on the number of yellow school buses operated by each unit.
+FORMULA: Funding will be allotted based on the amounts for each authorized public school units as ratified in SL 2021-180 Section 7.70(b)

 1) The following LEAs and charter schools shall receive funds in the amount shown.
 The Department may reallocate funds to another LEA or charter school with a similar population of students, if any identified public school units decline to participate.